 Depending on which type of a channel your users are chatting in, they are given different labels, as well as access to different actions and information.
 Users can also interact privately with others by registering them as friends, or block others from sending direct messages.
 In some cases, users can be given an operator role and moderate other regular users who commit abnormal activities.

-A user can register other users within an application as friends, and start an instant 1-on-1 group chat with a friend or invite friends to existing group channels.
-On the other hand, a user can block other users to stop receiving any further messages from them in 1-on-1 group channels.
-When joining 1-on-N group channels, a user will be notified if a user they have blocked is in the channel.
+A user can register other users within your SendBird application as friends, and start an instant 1-on-1 group chat with a friend or invite friends to existing group channels.
+On the other hand, a user can block other users to stop receiving any further messages from them in 1-on-1 group channels, and not to be notified of their new messages in 1-on-N group channels.
+You can choose whether or not a user can view which users they have blocked in the UI of the channel.

 Note: In the Block and unblock other users section, you can see more detailed information about the two blocking modes which a SendBird application provides.